Just Report It (JRI) is the University's online system for reporting:

 You must be a University student or employee to make a report through Just Report It (JRI).
 If you are not a University student or employee, you may report information by contacting the relevant office (see above).

 Any report you make through Just Report It (JRI) will identify you as the reporter.
-If you wish to report an incident anonymously, you may download and print a PDF reporting form and transmit or deliver the completed form to the appropriate office, as listed below, either by mail, by phone, or in-person—without revealing your identity.
+If you wish to report an incident anonymously, you may download and print a PDF reporting form and transmit or deliver the completed form to the appropriate office, as listed below, either by e-mail or by phone from a restricted number or e-mail address—without revealing your identity.
 If you are reporting anonymously, please provide as much information as possible, including the time, date, and location of the incident and a detailed description of the incident.
 Note that consistent with University policy, Responsible Employees may not report anonymously.

 (Please note that the University’s ability to respond effectively to the information you provide may be limited in the case of anonymous reporting.)